 - Orthodox Christian Mission Center (OCMC)

 - International Orthodox Christian Charities (IOCC)

 Orthodox Christian Mission Center (OCMC)

 Firstly, we recommend supporting OCMC.
 This Orthodox ministry is an agency of the Assembly of Bishops that helps sends missionaries around the world to share the message of the Gospel to those who have not heard it.
 They currently have long-term missionaries in Albania, Guatemala, Kenya, Mongolia, Romania, and the United States.
 Many parishes choose to sponsor a particular missionary family, so check with your priest to see if your parish is supporting anyone!

 International Orthodox Christian Charities (IOCC)

 Next on the list is IOCC, perhaps the most well-known and respected Orthodox charity, providing communities around the world with immediate disaster relief.
-They also provide long-term sustainable, community-oriented solutions to poverty, housing, education, and health.
+They also provide long-term community-oriented solutions to poverty, housing, education, and health.